-5.19 The Sponsor and CI/PI must ensure that responsibility for IMP accountability is clearly stated on the Delegation Log for the trial.
+5.25 The Sponsor and CI/PI must ensure that responsibility for IMP accountability is clearly records relating to the delivery of the IMP to the local site, (shipment and receipt dates)

-- 5.20 The relevant local Trust pharmacy will be responsible for maintaining accountability records relating to the delivery of the IMP to the local site, (shipment and receipt dates) inventory at the site, use by each subject, return of unused IMP from subjects and return of unused IMP to the Sponsor or delegated department/organisation.
-If the CRF is to take responsibility for this, it must be clearly documented in the trial protocol/pharmacy manual and agreed in advance with the CRF Manager, Sponsor and relevant pharmacy. - 5.21 Pharmacy accountability records should include the IMP name, strength, form, quantities, batch/serial numbers, expiration dates and the unique code numbers assigned to the investigational product(s) and trial subjects (if applicable), as well as temperature monitoring records which document that the IMP was stored as specified by the Sponsor whilst in the pharmacy.
+5.26 The relevant local Trust pharmacy will be responsible for maintaining accountability inventory at the site, use by each subject, return of unused IMP from subjects and return of unused IMP to the Sponsor or delegated department/organisation.
+If the CRF is to take responsibility for this, it must be clearly documented in the trial protocol/pharmacy manual and agreed in advance with the CRF Manager, Sponsor and relevant pharmacy.

+5.27 Pharmacy accountability records should include the IMP name, strength, form, quantities, batch/serial numbers, expiration dates and the unique code numbers assigned to the investigational product(s) and trial subjects (if applicable), as well as temperature monitoring records which document that the IMP was stored as specified by the Sponsor whilst in the pharmacy.